 Understandably, even though this type of care is covered, many patients and their caretakers don’t know where to start.
 They may want to begin living a healthier lifestyle, but doctor’s orders can be hard to remember or follow on a consistent basis.
 So how can this be built into the current caregiver model?

-When beginning to care for an aging parent, there are inevitably difficulties in knowing where to begin with coordination of care.
+When beginning to care and support aging parents, there are inevitable difficulties in knowing where to begin with the coordination of care.
 People with 2 or more chronic diseases have a variety of medications and doses needed at various times – as well as a multitude of physicians who provide them with care.
 Getting multiple physicians on the same page and aware of medications and procedures that the patient is receiving can be a job in itself.
 Oftentimes, the family caregiver may not be educated on the importance of ensuring care coordination and communication among all parties.

-A chronic care coordinator (CCC), can provide the help new caregivers need.
 The CCC can navigate volumes of medical history to create an individualized care plan, reconcile medications and provide guidance on the appropriate clinical and social interventions available.
-When patients and their caregivers don’t know what preventative healthcare measures are available to them health conditions may worsen or new health conditions may arise.
+When patients and their caregivers don’t know what preventative healthcare measures are available to them, health conditions may worsen or new health conditions may arise.
 The CCC can help educate patients, and their caregivers, on preventative health measures like screenings and immunizations – to help prevent additional health complications.
 Through the CCC, chronic care management programs provide the education required to make the right health decisions, at the right time.

 With a stronger team working together, with and on behalf of the patient, patients can maintain or even improve their health more easily.
-Chronic care management programs can provide the care coordination assistance caregivers need to develop a stronger support system, provide higher quality care, and increase the positive health outcomes that can keep your aging family members out of nursing homes longer.
+Chronic care management programs can provide the care coordination assistance that caregivers need to develop a stronger support system for your aging parents.
+They can also help in providing higher quality care while increasing positive health outcomes that can keep your aging parents out of nursing homes longer.